Solo Female Travel in Europe.

 11. Don’t count calories.

 Ugh, major pet peeve of mine.
 You’re traveling, not dieting.
 Save “health and fitness” for home.
 I mean, if you’re traveling for longer than a month, then sure, be somewhat conscientious, but a two week trip?
 Stuff your face.
 Who cares.
+Solo female travel in Europe means never having to apologize for that second gelato.

 12. Buy a city pass to save money and time.